acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 and combine all possible values, the number of experiments is huge.
 Let say: 4 possible values for GPT-model, 5 values for temperature, 3 values for max_token (I'm oversimplifying!), 2 values for prompt, 2 values for white/black pieces, 4 values for engines, and 3 values for random first moves or not... **It's already *2880 experiments*  and only one game per experiment!**

 Unfortunately, playing only one game per experiment would be a huge threat for measuring ability to play legal moves or for assessing Elo rating.
 Both GPTs and SFs have randomness and are stochastic, while considering a limited variability of chess game (only 1 among billions^billions possible) would not be representative at all.
-The point is we also need also to repeat experiments and play several games to draw solid conclusions.
+The point is we also need to repeat experiments and play several games to draw solid conclusions.
 10 games, 2880 experiments and settings: 28800 games.
 Why not.
 And not sure 10 is good enough.

 If it was a just a question of computing cost, perhaps it's affordable -- one can envision to parallelize the experiments.
 However, there is another detail: $$$$$$$.
 You have to subscribe and pay when using the OpenAI API, typically a relatively small amount of dollars per request and tokens.
 However, thousands of games quickly cost a lot.
 In particular, `gpt-4` (chat mode) costs a lot since the price per token is higher comparatively and also the fact of concatenating moves, in long games, makes a "chat" session not cheap at all.